snehalmehta/swift-style-guide/README.markdown

 ## Documentation

-* All extension and generic compoennts should have method documentation. eg.
+* All extension and generic components should have method documentation. eg.
     /// Gives height of text
     ///